Captain January (novel): Plot summary

 With the captain's approval Bob rowed Star close to the grounded steamer.
 A lady passenger saw the girl, and was shocked by the resemblance to her sister, who'd been lost at sea, along with her husband and baby, ten years ago.
 The next day the minister was rowed to the island to tell Captain January that wealthy Mrs. Morton was sure Star was her niece, Isabel Maynard, and wanted to have the girl come live with her.
 In an hour's time Bob Peet would row Mr. and Mrs. Morton to the lighthouse.
-The captain was heartbroken, but thought it might be the Lord’s will for Star to live in a better home.
+The captain was heartbroken, but thought it might be the Lord's will for Star to live in a better home.

 When Mr. and Mrs. Morton arrived the captain declared his lighthouse island to be "Good anchorage for a shipwrecked mariner like me, but no place for ladies or – or them as belongs to ladies."
 When Star was asked to go off with her relatives she replied that they could kill her and take away her body, but she would never leave when she was alive.
 Mrs. Morton left her niece with the lighthouse captain.

-On Christmas day Bob Peet came with pockets filled with candy and oranges, plus he brought a large box containing presents and a letter from Star's aunt.
+On Christmas Day Bob Peet came with pockets filled with candy and oranges, plus he brought a large box containing presents and a letter from Star's aunt.
 When Star took her gifts up to her bedroom Captain January told Bob that the Lord was letting him know that he would soon receive his "final sailing orders" and Star needed to be taken care of.
 The captain would fly a blue pennant as a signal, and when Bob went past as pilot of the Huntress he would look for that pennant, and if he saw it he'd know all was well.
 When the time came that Bob didn't see the signal pennant he was to tell the steamer's captain to send a telegram to Mr. and Mrs. Morton, and Bob was to row to the lighthouse and comfort Star.

-Several months later the captain felt his body grow cold and numb, and he told Star to go down to the island’s shore and wave as the Huntress went by.
+Several months later the captain felt his body grow cold and numb, and he told Star to go down to the island's shore and wave as the Huntress went by.
 He said Bob Peet might be stopping by that day, and she was to wait for him to come ashore.
 After Star left Captain January used the last of his strength to lower the blue pennant, then he sat down and waited to die.

 Sequel

-In 1927 Star Bright, Laura E. Richards' sequel to Captain January, was published by L. C. Page & Co.
+A sequel to Captain January, Star Bright, was written by Laura E. Richards and published by L. C. Page & Co in 1927.
 It tells of Star Bright, now called by her birth name of Isabel Maynard, and her life with fashionable people.
 In the end she returns to her beloved lighthouse and marries Bob Peet, who is now the lighthouse keeper.